-The Gnome Balloons from the 1940s and early ‘50s are back in new form, as the Macy’s Parade Elf Family.
+The Gnome Balloon from the 40s and early ‘50s are back in new form, as the Macy’s Parade Elf Family.
 At 34-feet high, 18.5-feet wide, and filled with 2,100 cubic feet of helium, these novelty balloons give a new meaning to the word “elf.”

-Ohhh, yeah!
-Here comes the Kool-Aid Man!
-Always smiling, the super cool Kool-Aid Man skateboards down the route at 33-feet tall and 24-feet wide and wearing size 130 sneakers.
-This gigantic pitcher is large enough to carry over 1.3 million cups of the newest Kool-Aid flavors: Lemonade and Watermelon!
-And to that we say, “Ohhh, yeah!”
+Oh Yeah!
+It’s the Kool-Aid Man!
+The cherry-flavored icon returns to the Big Apple to show off his super cool moves.
+Always smiling, the Kool-Aid Man sails down the route on his skateboard measuring 33-feet tall and 24-feet wide and wearing size 130 sneakers.
+The gigantic pitcher is large enough to carry over 1.3 million cups of the newest Kool-Aid flavors launching in 2014 – Green Apple and Sharkleberry Fin!